 It was time for our two-hour tour of the Underground Mine.
 The mine stays at a temperature of 56° so bring a jacket.
 We walked through the tunnels and saw the lamp room and shaft station.
 The best part of the tour was traveling through the Rainbow Tunnel of fluorescent zinc ore.
 Under ultraviolet light, the walls and the minerals glow.

-The mine is opened to the public and also for private events.
+The mine is open to the public and also for private events.
 Sterling Hill Mine opens from 10 am-3 pm.
 Please call or check the site for tour times.
 There are prices for the tour or other activities on the grounds I suggest visiting their site to plan your day.